Skip to main content

 Classifier Models

-The most widely used commercial detectors — GPTZero, Originality.ai, Turnitin's AI detection, Copyleaks — use trained classifier models.
-These are neural networks (typically fine-tuned transformers) trained on large datasets of human-written and AI-generated text to learn the difference.
+The most widely used commercial detectors — GPTZero, Originality.ai, Turnitin’s AI detection, Copyleaks — use trained classifier models.
+These are neural networks (typically fine-tuned transformers, often based on RoBERTa or DeBERTa architectures) trained on millions of samples of human-written and AI-generated text to learn the difference.

 The classifier approach has an advantage over pure statistical methods: it can learn subtle patterns that are hard to capture in a single metric.
 It can pick up on things like the distribution of rare words, the ratio of content words to function words, paragraph-level structure, and stylistic consistency.